olivierbenard/differences-between-two-images/README.md

 - The drawed differences `-dd` (which stands for: draw differences)
 - The computed ssim model `-dssim` (which stands for: display ssim)

+__Note that the first given file is the reference which will be use for comparison__.

+E.g. :
+`python ./main.py image-1.jpg image-2.jpg image-3.jpg`

+Image-2 and Image-3 will be compared to Image-1.

 ## Inspirations
 - https://stackoverflow.com/questions/56183201/detect-and-visualize-differences-between-two-images-with-opencv-python
 - https://ece.uwaterloo.ca/~z70wang/publications/ssim.pdf